Our free Brain Tumour Information Pack has been designed to help you feel confident when discussing treatment and care options with your medical team.

 CT stands for Computerised Tomography.
 You may also sometimes hear doctors referring to CT scans as CAT scans - these are the same thing.

-Magnetic Resonance Imaging, or MRI, uses magnetic fields, rather than x-rays to build up a three-dimensional image of your brain.
+Magnetic Resonance Imaging, or MRI, uses magnetic fields, rather than x-rays to build up the 3D image of your brain.
+MRI scanners take pictures from several angles around you head, then build these into a 3D image.

 The procedure for both CT and MRI scans is very similar.